Graduate School Application Process

 Letters of Recommendation

-In graduate school, you will participate in small classes that are heavy on student-faculty interaction.
-With that in mind, it’s no surprise that the admission committee will want to know what your undergraduate professors think of you as a student.
-Hopefully, you’ve developed a good relationship with at least three of your professors by your senior year of college, as the better they know you, the better the letter they’ll be able to write about you in a letter of recommendation.
-Think about who is most likely to have something good to say about you, as well as whose opinion the admission committee is likely to give weight.
+In graduate school, you will participate in small classes that are infused with heavy student-professor interaction.
+With that in mind, it makes sense the admission committee wants to know what your undergraduate professors think of you as a student.
+Hopefully, you’ve developed a good relationship with at least three of your professors by senior year of college.
+As they know you on a more personal level, they may offer to write you a letter of recommendation.
+Consider who would be willing to speak well of you and your abilities, as well as how much weight their opinion will give to the graduate admissions board.

 Samples of Your Work

-One of the main things the admission committee will be looking for is whether you can do the work required to receive a degree from their program.
-To that end, many graduate programs will require you to attach a sample or two of your undergraduate work, typically your strongest research or writing projects.
-If you’re applying for an arts degree, you may need to submit a portfolio of your creative work, go through an audition process, or both.
-Students who have undertaken a capstone project, such as a senior thesis, typically choose to attach a sample from that.
-For those of you who didn’t do such a project or did a project not particularly applicable to your graduate school application, you will want to go through your undergraduate assignments (hopefully you’ve kept some!) and choose either your strongest or most relevant works.
+Admission committees strongly search to see if you are cut out for the work required for a master’s degree.
+To that end, many graduate programs require an attached sample of two of your strongest research or writing projects.
+If you’re applying for an arts degree, you may need to submit a portfolio with creative work, go through an audition process, etc. Students who have undertaken a capstone project, such as a senior thesis, typically choose to attach a sample from that.
+For those who didn’t conduct a similar project for graduate school application, you will want to go through your undergraduate assignments (hopefully you’ve kept some!) and choose either your strongest or most relevant works.

 Interviews

 When applying to grad school, you may be invited to come in to campus for an interview, either as part of the formal application process, or on an informal “getting to know you” basis.
-Regardless of the tone the interview takes, maintain a level of professionalism, but try to let the college get to know you as a student.
+Regardless of the nature of the interview, maintain a level of professionalism, and let the college get to know you as a student.
 The interview is also your chance to find out about the program and the people in it, so think about what’s important to you and what questions you want to ask.